-4. What can be done?
+What can be done?

 Ultimately the best solution would be to lessen our dependency on fossil fuels.
 Given the uncertainty in terms of GHG emissions, public health, environmental issues and depletion of water resources, the continued development of UG reserves is an option which brings with it great responsibility.
-For governments that choose this path, there are recommendations which, if followed, would reduce the risk of environmental impacts, while resulting in just a small increase in production osts.
+For governments that choose this path, there are recommendations which, if followed, would reduce the risk of environmental impacts, while resulting in just a small increase in production costs.

-The actions needed for reducing environmental costs can be divided in technical and policy types.
+The actions needed for reducing technical and policy types.